 Read an excerpt here.

-Scott Bailey is a freelance writer, author and blogger.
+Scott Bailey is an author, poet and blogger.
 His works include the dystopian novel “Mankind Limited” and “A Spring of Dreams” collection of poetry.
 His blogging ranges across family articles, poetry and short stories and even the odd book or movie review.